About the Diocese

 The administrative structure of our Church Abroad’s presence in Europe has changed several times over the course of the past century, with these territories sometimes governed as a single unit (a singular diocese), sometimes as vicarial regions within a broader diocese, and sometimes as separate dioceses.
 While for the previous thirty years the ‘British Diocese’ and the ‘European Diocese’ were distinct entities, from September 2018 the Holy Synod once again united them together under one Ruling Bishop, creating a common scope for mission, pastoral care and life as the Church Abroad continues her growth into a new century.

 Our Church Abroad is a self governing church with its own Synod of Bishops, headquartered in New York.
 Its First Hierarch is His Eminence Metropolitan Nicholas of Eastern America and New York, and the ROCOR includes Dioceses in the United States of America, Canada, Central and South America, Australia and New Zealand — and of course our own Diocese of Great Britain and Western Europe, together with our sister Diocese of Germany, which also covers Austria and the Scandinavian nations.
-In all our territories, the Church Abroad bears witness to traditions inherited from Holy Russia’s pre-revolutionary history, with its own liturgical and pastoral customs that form an important, unique part of the vibrant witness of Orthodox unity throughout the world.
+She also has a vibrant and active presence in the Holy Land through her longstanding Ecclesiastical Mission there.
+In all our territories, the Church Abroad bears witness to traditions inherited from Holy Russia’s pre-revolutionary history, with its own liturgical and pastoral customs that form an important, unique part of the vibrant witness of Orthodox unity throughout the world today.
 Its century-long history as a church in the Diaspora means that we are wholly committed to the life of Orthodoxy that embraces the cultures in which we live in various parts of the world, as a local Orthodox presence in each place.
 The Church Abroad has always had, and continues to have, a vibrant missionary spirit, and seeks both to support Orthodox Christians outside Russia, and to spread the Gospel of Christ to the peoples of a wide range of countries, drawing all people into the Church of Christ, the Faith of the Apostles, and the Life of the Holy Fathers.

 We maintain a special section of this website dedicated to the History of the Church Abroad, which we invite you to peruse for further information.